Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 It was such a beautiful, vulnerable question.
 He’d worked for a paycheck all his life.
 And even though he’d been studying copywriting and content marketing in recent months and doing little side projects here and there, the whole concept of paying himself felt foreign to him.
 Like, HEY.
 How do I get them dollars I just earned into my bank account?
 Legally?

-This brings me to today’s post (or video, if you prefer to view rather than read).
+This brings me to today’s post .

 How do copywriters get paid?
 How to pay yourself when you’re self-employed?